Who is behind The Unchargeables?

 Natalie van Scheltinga

-I am a single mother who suffers from Hashimoto’s Thyroid disease and Fibromyalgia.
+I am a single mother who suffers from Hashimoto’s Thyroid disease, Fibromyalgia, Raynaud’s disease and Celiac disease.
 I can not keep a full time job because of my illness, so I decided to sell teeshirts online to support myself and my daughter.
 I use the Facebook page and support group as my own support system too.
 It helps me deal with life as a chronic illness warrior.

 Ami is admin of the Unchargeables Facebook page and both support groups.